pawanmsr/tco-adobe-challenge-series-2/README.md

 ## Operations

-Video demonstration of set up and the application can be found [here](https://drive.google.com/file/d/1dDaeE2dS9SHvDWCsguJmIZuWaKQoCQJe/view?usp=sharing).
+Video demonstration of set up and the application can be found [here](https://drive.google.com/file/d/1dDaeE2dS9SHvDWCsguJmIZuWaKQoCQJe/view?usp=sharing) or can be downloaded [here](https://drive.google.com/file/d/18IjGhudcVxylOxLnVyCGQKt84Y5njKYH/view?usp=sharing).

 Visit the application dashboard for more details.